WITH VIDEO: Trump rallygoers hopeful, confident on eve of election

 “But again, we don’t take anything for granted,” said Hammerbeck of Pleasant Prairie, who brought his sons Athan, 11, and Gus, 9, to the rally.

-While he believes the president will win, he’ll not protest if Biden emerges victorious.
+While he believes the president will win, Hammerbeck will not protest if Biden emerges victorious.

 “For us, if Vice President Biden wins, we’ll support him and hope he turns out to be a good president.
 Just like we hope the other side will do if (Trump) wins,” he said.